 About 3 months ago, a pre-produced deepfake of president Zelensky was uploaded to a compromised Ukrainian news website.
 The infiltration of the website looked like the work of professional hackers but the quality of the uploaded deepfake was amateurish.
 In the week of June-20 this year, a real looking Vitali Klitschko joined three conference calls with the majors of Berlin, Vienna and Madrid.
 It appeared that it was not the real Vitali Klitschko showing in the videos calls.
 The incident was quickly called to be a deepfake.
 Let's take a closer look.

-So far, the standard procedure for deepfake creations looks like this:
+In mid 2022, the standard procedure for deepfake creations looked like this:

 - Collecting sufficient audiovisual reference content of the deepfake target